Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThrough audio.

-Speaker AWe're also going to hear from our signaler about all the news of the Port of Bristol Shanty Crew and of course our regular slot, Ahoy there matey.
+Speaker AWe're also going to hear from our signaler about all the news of the Port of Bristol Shanty Crew and of course our regular slot Ahoy there Matey, which this week is Tom Lewis promoting his tour in the uk.

-Speaker AYo ho ho, me artists.
+Speaker AYo ho ho miyatas.

 Speaker AWell, we had a big old month in May.